permissions-dispatcher/PermissionsDispatcher/README.md

 - PermissionsDispatcher depends on the `support-v4` library by default, in order to be able to use some permission compat classes.
 - You can use this library with JDK 1.6 or up, but we test library's behaviour on the JDK 1.8 because it has been becoming the default of Android development.
+- PermissionsDispatcher bundles ProGuard rules in its aar.
+No extra settings are required.

 ### Fragment Support